TechnologyEnhancedLearning/TELBlazor/README.md

 	- **TELPackageSource** → https://nuget.pkg.github.com/TechnologyEnhancedLearning/index.json
 	- **LocalPackageSource** → e.g. C:\dev\LocalPackages
 	- **NupkgOutputPath** → e.g. C:\dev\LocalPackages
-- System environment variables or PackageSetting.props.local variables but recommend the latter
+- Change system environment variables or PackageSetting.props.local variables can be changed but I recommend the latter
     - **UseTELBlazorComponentsProjectReference** set it true for faster development
 	- **TELBlazorPackageVersion** set it to a number higher than the production value and increase it every-time you want to produce and use the package locally if not using the project reference
       - if this were set to auto increment to a file accessible by other projects that would be ideal